 Alison Cook Beatty Dance was founded in 2012.
-The company is a classically based modern dance company exploring the universal human condition through expansive and emotionally driven movement grounded in American modern dance, while exploring new approaches to finding unique movement.
-The healing and transformational power of the arts inspires the company to work with diverse groups within the community, in addition to collaborative efforts with other artists.
-Under the artistic direction of Alison Cook-Beatty received her BFA from the Boston Conservatory of Music at Berklee, receiving the Ruth Sandholm Ambrose Scholarship Award.
-She has performed with the Paul Taylor Dance Company and Taylor 2, and her choreography has been commissioned by companies such as Ballet Next, Columbia Ballet Collaborative, Carolina Ballet Theater, Joffrey Ballet School NYC, Opera Dolce, The Boston Conservatory, Fort Hamilton High School, and NYU.
-Ms. Cook-Beatty has been awarded the 2013 sjDANCEco Award for Artistic Merit & Best Choreography, as well as a grants from the Milford Fine Arts Council and New Haven Fine Arts Council in CT, residencies from the Putney School in VT, the Caroline H. Newhouse Scholarship Award and matching fund grants from Assets for Artists, JP Morgan Chase Foundation , and Societe Generale.
-The company has received support from W Foundation, American Endowment Foundation, The Heidtke Foundation, and the Fidelity Charitable Gift Fund.
+The company is a classically-based modern dance company exploring the universal human condition through expansive and emotionally-driven movement grounded in American modern dance while exploring new approaches to finding unique creative expression.
+The healing and transformational power of the arts inspire the company to work with diverse groups within the community, as well as collaborative efforts with other artists across multiple disciplines.
+Alison Cook-Beatty received her BFA from the Boston Conservatory of Music at Berklee, receiving the Ruth Sandholm Ambrose Scholarship Award.
+She has performed with the Paul Taylor Dance Company and Taylor 2, and her choreography has been commissioned by companies including Ballet Next, Columbia Ballet Collaborative, Opera Dolce, and The Boston Conservatory of Music at Berklee.
+She received the 2013 sjDANCEco Award for Artistic Merit & Best Choreography and the 2014 Caroline H. Newhouse Scholarship Award from Career Transitions For Dancers.
+Most recently, she was selected for DEVICES 4, a mentorship program led by choreographer Doug Varone.

-In addition to the company’s New York-based performances, it has also toured and performed at The National Cherry Blossom Festival in Washington, D.C., San Jose State University in CA, Built On Stilts-Martha’s Vineyard Dance Festival and Harvard Arts First Festival in Massachusetts, and AS220 in Rhode Island.
-In Vermont the Company has performed and taught at the Putney School, Manlius Pebble Hill School, The Morse Black Box Theatre at St. Johnsbury Academy, and the Latchis Theater in part of the Southern Vermont Dance Festival.
-In Connecticut; Altar’d Spaces at Arts & Ideas Festival, the Palace Theater, the Hartt School, News Channel 8 CT Style, and the Milford Fine Arts Center.
+In addition to the company’s New York-based performances, it has also toured and performed at The National Cherry Blossom Festival in Washington, D.C., San Jose State University in CA, Harvard Arts First Festival in Massachusetts, and AS220 in Rhode Island.
+In Vermont, the Company has performed and taught at the Putney School, St. Johnsbury Academy, and the Southern Vermont Dance Festival.
+Altar’d Spaces at Arts & Ideas Festival, the Palace Theater, the Hartt School, and the Milford Fine Arts Center in Connecticut.
 The Company’s first performance was in New Jersey at MishMash201!

-Core to the mission of the company is community outreach.
-The healing and transformation power of the arts inspires Alison Cook Beatty Dance to work within the community- to bring dance and art and a sense of teamwork to those that need it most.
-Alison Cook Beatty Dance has performed lecture-demonstration’s at the Mayor Manning Walsh Home for five consecutive years, sharing how dance is created, rehearsed, and refined- with full audience participation.
-Key collaborations with local musicians who share this same passion for outreach helped to make these events truly special for the residents.
-The Company has also performed at The New Jewish Home and I.S 10 Horace Greeley School in part of our way to give back to the community and share dance with all.
+Community outreach is at the core of the company’s mission.
+Alison Cook Beatty Dance has brought its energetic and creative performance approach in the form of lecture/demonstrations to the Mary Manning Walsh Home for five consecutive years.
+The company shares how dance is created, rehearsed, and refined- all with full audience participation.
+Collaborations with local musicians who share this same passion for outreach have helped to make these events truly special for the residents.
+The Company has also performed at The New Jewish Home and I.S 10 Horace Greeley School in part of its way to give back to the community and share dance with all.

 Videography: Max Kutschenreuter

-Alison Cook Beatty Dance strives to create meaningful dances from the inside-out, fostered by a team spirit and supportive company environment, allowing dancers to grow and explore their own voice as dancers and as people.
+Alison Cook Beatty Dance strives to create meaningful work that is fostered by a team spirit and a supportive company environment –allowing dancers to grow and explore their own voice as dancers and as people.
 The company aspires to expand its audience in the year ahead and it plans its performance schedule in the New York region and throughout the Northeast.